Get the plugin

 Randomizing variants with different images

-There are three modes for the variants' randomization:
+There are three modes to randomize variants:

 random